❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Why would a state require witnesses to a prenup?
 Well, it helps confirm (just like notarization) that the prenup was created voluntarily and by the correct person.
 You can’t hog-tie your spouse and force them to sign in front of a witness, nor can you forge your spouse’s signature in front of a witness.
 The witness needs to confirm that both parties signed of their free will.
 For example, in Minnesota, Louisiana, and Georgia (among other states), the prenup must be signed by two witnesses.
 On the other hand, states like California and Massachusetts do not require multiple witnesses.

 Let’s look at a real-life Georgia case where a prenup was declared unenforceable based on the lack of witnesses.
 A couple in Georgia decided to write up their prenup without an attorney.
 Since they weren’t privy to the state requirements, they didn’t include witnesses to the prenup.
-In fact, the prenup was so poorly written and executed (missing requirements and legally incomprehensible) it was declared invalid.
+In fact, the prenup was so poorly written and executed (missing requirements and legally incomprehensible) that it was declared invalid.
 Yikes!
 Remember, an invalid prenup usually means you have no prenup at all.

 Another case stemming from Minnesota declared a prenup invalid and unenforceable based on a lack of the correct number of witnesses.
 In Minnesota, a prenup must be “in writing, executed in the presence of two witnesses and acknowledged by the parties, executing the same before any officer or person authorized to administer an oath under the laws of this state.”
 Minn.Stat. § 519.11.
 In plain English, that means there must be two witnesses, and it must be notarized.
 In the case at hand, the couple executed the contract with one witness, who was also the notary public.
 This was not enough.
 Womp, womp, womp.
 What is the moral of the story?
 Know your state requirements and do them properly!